ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ISiteWaypointFromCatalog.rst

 ISiteWaypointFromCatalog
 ========================

-.. py:class:: ISiteWaypointFromCatalog
+.. py:class:: ansys.stk.core.stkobjects.aviator.ISiteWaypointFromCatalog

    object

    Interface used to access the options for a waypoint From Catalog site type.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ISiteWaypointFromCatalog

 Overview
 --------